yairm210/Unciv/Uniques.md

 ## Improvement uniques

-"Obsolete with [techName]"

-"[stats] once [techName] is discovered"

-"Gives a defensive bonus of [amount]%"
+"[stats] from [tileFilter] tiles"

+"[stats] for each adjacent [tileFilter]"

+"Can also be built on tiles adjacent to fresh water"

 "Can be built outside your borders"

 "Can be built just outside your borders" - one tile outside your borders

+"Cannot be built on [tileFilter] tiles"

+"Cannot be built on [tileFilter] tiles until [techName] is discovered"

+"Cannot be built on bonus resource"

+"Does not need removal of [tileFilter]"

+"Gives a defensive bonus of [amount]%"

 "Costs [amount] gold per turn when in your territory"

+"Deal [amount] damage to adjacent enemy units"

+"Obsolete with [techName]"

 "Great Improvement"

-"[stats] for each adjacent [tileFilter]"

-"Cannot be built on bonus resource"

-"Cannot be built on [tileFilter] tiles"

-"Cannot be built on [tileFilter] tiles until [techName] is discovered"

 "Tile provides yield without assigned population"

+"Unpillageable"

 "Indestructable" - Cannot be removed by nukes (might be used more later, for now only this)